raven-os/nest-server/API.md

   * `category` (String): The name of the category, following any convention described by the Nest specification.
   * `name` (String): The name of the package, following any convention described by the Nest specification.
-  * `version` (String): The version the package, following any convention described by the Nest specification.
+  * `version` (String): The version of the package, following any convention described by the Nest specification.

 *Response code*: 200 OK

 *Response Content-Type*: `application/json`

-*Response body*: An array of absolute paths, each one being a file contained in this package.
+*Response body*: An array of absolute paths, with each one being a file contained in this package.

 Example (`GET /api/p/sys-lib/readline/8.0.0/content`):